absolutlzy/crust-node/doc/w3f_m1_deliveriables.md

 5. Preparing compile dependency

-  > `files.tar` is a package contains some standard dependencies for `crust-tee` and `crust-client`.
+  > `files.tar` is a package contains some standard dependencies for `crust-tee` and `crust-node`.
 All dependencies can be downloaded from **public urls**.
 You can download from urls shows below.

   1. Download [files.tar](https://drive.google.com/file/d/1Z6kNbnBU0sF4GdTeJ6i39P99UUATeppn/view?usp=sharing)
   2. Unpack `files.tar`, you will get `files` folder